ubc-micromet/ubc-micromet_Site_Archived/docs/Projects.md

 # Projects

-This page can be used to feature various projects/pages (ie. the field site map.)
+This tab can be used to feature various projects/pages (e.g. the field site map).